 Most likely, 50 readings may be too excessive and 10 a bit on the short side.
 Such numerical considerations may depend on the ratio of books to articles.
-The most important measure of the adequacy of a reading list is the judgment of the committee member as it relates to the student's interest and project.
+The most important measure of the adequacy of a reading list is the judgment of the committee member as it relates to the student's interest and project and the field or content area more generally.